Grate-Oracle-Lewot/GrateCrystal/README.md

 # I've seen hacks that let you choose whether to use the normal Pokémon types and type chart instead of the changed ones.
 Why not at least have the option?

-Because I designed everything around the changes - learnsets, enemy parties, even some of the changes to the type chart itself.
+Because I designed everything around the changes—learnsets, enemy parties, even some of the changes to the type chart itself.
 If I were to offer that kind of alternate mode, I would feel obligated to redo all that stuff for it, and that's not happening.

 # Can I copy your code?